-Our strategy of transforming Exxaro into a diversified company that thrives in a low-carbon future requires responsibly extracting maximum value from existing coal assets while transitioning from a coal base to a minerals and renewable energy business.
-The strategy further recognises the important role Exxaro must play in the just energy transition, which considers South Africa's growth and development needs.
-While balancing these needs can be challenging, we believe that this transition offers opportunities for our organisation to embrace the context and evolve with it.
+Our strategy of transforming Exxaro into a diversified company that thrives in a low-carbon future requires responsibly extracting maximum value from existing coal assets while transitioning from a coal base to a minerals and renewable energy solutions business.
+The strategy further recognises the important role Exxaro must play in the just energy transition, which considers South Africa's economic growth and social development needs.
+While balancing these needs can be challenging, we believe that this transition offers opportunities for our organisation to embrace the context in which we find ourselves and evolve with it.

-The board reviewed and recommitted to the strategy, and oversaw several drivers that strengthen, enable and enhance its successful implementation.
+The board reviewed and recommitted to the strategy, providing oversight of several drivers that strengthen, enable and enhance its successful implementation.
 These included:

-- Approving a revised capital allocation model to assist the business in balancing acceptable value distribution to shareholders with long-term investments - Approving the new Social Impact and diversity, equity and inclusion strategies and human rights policy, which outline Exxaro's commitment to sustainable growth and impact that benefits communities and broader society, and Exxaro's commitment to protecting human rights throughout our value chain - Setting and monitoring performance and culture expectations for the group through the remuneration-linked short-term incentive (STI) scheme, with the inclusion of new targets for water security and efficiency and energy efficiency to strengthen our greenhouse gas (GHG) mitigation and business resilience efforts - The appointment of Leon Groenewald as managing director of the renewable energy business in March 2023, further demonstrating our commitment to succession planning - Overseeing the establishment of the executive ESG steering committee which is mandated to coordinate the integration of the ESG risks and opportunities and ensure outcomes-based measurements and assurance
+- · Approving a revised capital allocation model to assist the business in balancing acceptable value distribution to shareholders with long-term investments for sustainable growth - · Approving the new Social Impact and diversity, equity and inclusion strategies and human rights policy, which outline Exxaro's commitment to sustainable growth and impact that benefits communities and broader society, and Exxaro's commitment to ensuring dignity of people by protecting human rights throughout our value chain - · Setting and monitoring performance and culture expectations for the group through the remuneration-linked short-term incentive (STI) scheme, with the inclusion of new targets for water and energy security and efficiency to strengthen our greenhouse gas (GHG) mitigation and business resilience efforts - · The appointment of Leon Groenewald as managing director of the renewable energy business in March 2023, further demonstrating our commitment to succession planning - Overseeing the establishment of the executive ESG steering committee, which is mandated to coordinate and strengthen the integration of the ESG risks and opportunities into the strategy and ensure outcomes-based measurements and assurance

-\ Net operating profit before interest, tax, depreciation, amortisation, impairment charges or impairment reversals and net losses or gains on the disposal of assets and investments (including transaction differences recycled to profit or loss).
+^{} Net operating profit before interest, tax, depreciation, amortisation, impairment charges or impairment reversals and net losses or gains on the disposal of assets and investments (including transaction differences recycled to profit or loss,